 Hans Estin in Portillo, Chile early 1980’s

-Hans on pack trip to identify Peter Estin’s Hut site location.
+Hans (aka Paul Newman) on family pack trip to identify the Peter Estin Hut site location.

 Vat 69 Scotch magazine ad (Peter Estin is background center)